port-zero/website/content/competences/integration.de.md

 - Setting up a CI/CD pipeline.
 - Setting up Ansible for managing your infrastructure configuration.
-- Setting up extensible Jitsi servers for your organization.
+- Setting up extensible Jitsi video conferencing servers for your organization.
 - All things system administration!
 Configuring failovers or webserservers, upgrading a Linux distribution, ...